NFL draft results 2018: Bears draft Utah OLB Kylie Fitts in 6th round

 The Bears finally got their edge rusher: Utah outside linebacker Kylie Fitts, in the sixth round on Saturday.

+“I just kinda explained to them that there was no serious injury, there was like injuries that kinda prevented me from playing and playing to my potential,” he said.
+“I think I kinda explained to them it was a run of bad luck.
+I think I got it all out the way.
+I’m 100 percent healthy now and I’m ready to go.”

-The 6-4, 263-pounder is expected to join an outside linebacker group that includes Leonard Floyd, Sam Acho and Aaron Lynch.
+The 6-4, 263-pounder will join an outside linebacker group that includes Leonard Floyd, Sam Acho and Aaron Lynch.
+He played end at Utah, but said he’s ready to play standing up.

+“In Utah’s scheme we were a four-down front but on almost every blitz we’re dropping, so I felt really comfortable with dropping,” he said.
+“And then since the season ended I’ve been doing pretty much non-stop linebacker drills and becoming a lot more comfortable with that.
+I feel like that’s a perfect position for me right now.”

+A former four-star recruit, he signed with UCLA before transferring to Utah after a year.
+After redshirting, he recorded 41 tackles and ranked ninth in Div.
+I-A with four forced fumbles.
+He had three sacks and 23 tackles in 10 games last year.

 Friday, Bears general manager Ryan Pace said he wouldn’t force an edge rusher just to fill a need.